 The Paviors Company has long provided academic sponsorship but, after a thorough review of its charitable objectives, a decision was taken to expand this support and to reach out to a very different group of people.
 There are real skill shortages in the construction sector in London, particularly amongst technicians and craftsmen.
 In addition, there are many young people in the City who are low-achievers.
 Those not in employment or education may have access to training but, too often, this does not convert into a job.
 This can be a difficult group of people to engage with: most have faced huge challenges in their young lives and need nurturing and encouragement to take those first steps to independence.

 It was against this background that, in 2014, the Paviors’ Charity Committee decided to adopt the London Highways Academy of Excellence that was originally set up by Pavior Michael Conway of FM Conway, and to develop it into the London Construction Academy to reflect the wider aims of this education and training initiative.
 The Academy aims to meet the longer-term aims and objectives of the Company by providing work-experience, training and apprenticeships for the hard-to-reach in London’s boroughs who are not in employment, education or training (NEETS).
-Click here to see a video about the Academy.

 Over the two-week course, candidates benefit from training in health and safety, first aid, customer service, construction sustainability, manual handling and employability.
 In addition, candidates are funded to obtain their CSCS (Construction Skills Certification Scheme) card.
 After successful completion of the course, candidates are awarded the London Bronze Pass and the opportunity to attend interviews to secure employment.
 Once employment is found, the Academy helps employees work towards obtaining further qualifications, such as NVQs.